 Design–commission: Heartland AV will provide a complete design and complete specifications for the project, but the customer will typically contract installation to a third party.
 In this model, Heartland AV’s staff will visit the site after the third-party contractor has completed their work to ensure the project was done correctly.
 This model is the most common among customers who want the peace of mind of knowing that the project has been seen by multiple sets of eyes, or where travel for Heartland AV installers is costly.

 After a model is selected, Heartland AV staff will create a detailed block diagram and specifications for the project.
 These documents will outline the gear, how it will be installed, and how it will be connected.
 The customer is always given an opportunity to review and approve these documents before any work or product procurement begins.

 Phase 4: Project Administration and Installation

 After the scope of work and designs have been approved by the customer, Heartland AV staff order and receive all the individual components.
 While this is being handled, we will provide the customer with an initial timeline.
 Many complex projects will include a pre-construction meeting where the Heartland AV install team will meet with the on-site staff to discuss the specifics of the installation and go over the timeline.
 After all product lead times have been verified, Heartland AV staff will confirm the installation dates with the customer and ensure everything is prepared for the install team’s arrival.

 Our install team knows that your business and image are important.
 For this reason, we do our best to keep a clean worksite and to avoid interrupting the day-to-day operations.
-Our staff know that you have a lot invested in the business, and we will ensure that the install is safe and professional for years to come.
+Our staff knows that you have a lot invested in the business, and we will ensure that the install is safe and professional for years to come.

 Phase 5: Project Closing